 Treatments on offer include Energy Body and Face

 Energy Massages, Beauty rituals and non invasive beauty treatments such as acu-lifting, Thalassotherapy and Thalgo rituals, Pregnancy body and face treatments and medical treatments such as naturopathy, moxa, acupuncture, phytotherapy (herbs), osteopathy, physio and psychological consultations.

-For the active guest, there’s a state-of-the-art gym furnished with Technogym equipment, a 2 km fitness trail with stations to improve muscle elasticity and free classes day of Yoga, Qi Gong or Holistic season activity (think yoga at a snail’s pace).
-If you want to leave the cocoon of Lefay and its rambling energetic gardens of the ‘Four Seasons’, there’s a free shuttle bus to Gargnano, the local town, where you can hire mountain bikes, paddle boarding and boat trips on the lake.
+For the active guest, there’s a state-of-the-art gym furnished with Technogym equipment, a 2 km fitness trail with stations to improve muscle elasticity and free classes each day in the likes of yoga or qigong.
+If you want to leave the cocoon of Lefay and its rambling therapeutic energy garden, there’s a free shuttle bus to Gargnano, the local town, where you can hire mountain bikes, paddle boarding and boat trips on the lake.
 Trekking in the Alto Garda National Park can also be arranged.

 Cultural trips can be arranged to visit the traditional lemon houses of the Upper Garda region, to Vittoriale Degli Italiani (the house of the Italian poet Gabriele D’Annunzio) and to opera or sightseeing in Verona.
 It’s worth a trip to Limone, about 20 minutes north, for shopping and to walk the wooden pathway right alongside the lake.
-The village of Gargnano on the lakeside is 10 minutes drive – the resort offers a complimentary shuttle bus to the village during the day.
+The village of Gargnano on the lakeside is a 10 minutes drive – the resort offers a complimentary shuttle bus to the village during the day.

 Lefay is an upmarket Italian spa and most guests dress for dinner, so leave your tie-dye t-shirts and fisherman’s pants at home and bring something smart; not forgetting to get a nice pair of shades and wide brimmed hat for lounging by the pool.